kashishkirti2-source/prompt-engineering-portfolio-bitsom-ba-2511339-Kirti-Kashish/Kirti_Kashish_PromptEngineering.md

 - Reduced risk of missing important factors

 This technique is especially useful for business analysis, decision-making, and problem-solving tasks.

+### Comparison

+The response generated without Chain-of-Thought provided only a direct recommendation with limited explanation.

+The Chain-of-Thought version broke the problem into smaller reasoning steps and explained how each factor influenced the final decision.

+Chain-of-Thought prompting improves transparency and helps users understand the logic behind a conclusion.

+One limitation observed is that the reasoning process can become longer and more verbose than necessary for simple tasks.

 ## 3.2 Few-Shot Prompting